1. Start in “Old Hangtown”

 7. Historic Georgetown

 Georgetown – The historic town of Georgetown was a hub of the productive gold mining region, and residents proclaimed the town the “pride of the mountains.”
 Today the quaint shops and eateries, art gallery, parks and pubs, and unique accommodations make it a great place to spend the day.
+Don’t miss a stop at the Georgetown Hotel & Saloon for terrific food and spooky history.

 8. Rafting on the American River

 Take a left on Marshall Grade for a bird’s view of the American River and Coloma.
-The area is not only known for its Gold Rush discovery site, but also as the west coast’s most popular whitewater location.
+The area is not only known for its Gold Rush discovery site but also as the West Coast’s most popular whitewater location.
 Whitewater rafting is suitable for kids 7 to 75 and combines the river’s natural beauty, rich historical background, and exciting rapids into one excellent vacation experience.

 9. Scenic Hwy 49

 Follow Highway 49 north and west on Salmon Falls Road.
-This is a scenic drive that winds through the bountiful backroads of El Dorado County crosses over the American River and provides views of Folsom Lake.
+This is a scenic drive that winds through the bountiful backroads of El Dorado County, crosses over the American River, and provides views of Folsom Lake.